hugofloresgarcia/miid/weekly_reports/weeks5and6/things.md

 The audacity labeler repository is [here](https://github.com/hugofloresgarcia/audacity-labeling).

-The master branch contains the Python implementation of the labeler, while the cpp-labeler branch contains jack's C++ labeler.
+The master branch contains the Python implementation of the labeler, while the [cpp-labeler](https://github.com/hugofloresgarcia/audacity-labeling/tree/cpp-labeler) branch contains jack's C++ labeler (updated to work with Audacity's cmake build).

 Build/installation instructions are in the repo.